Ariel70/Coffee_DataSet/README.md

 - Leads with the highest sales across all roast types, with Dark roast approaching 14,000, Medium roast around 8,000, and Light roast near 2,000.

 ### Ireland
-- Significantly lower sales, favoring Medium roast with sales just over 2,000, followed by Dark roast at about 1,000, and negligible sales for Light roast.
+- Significantly lower sales, favoring Medium roast with sales of just over 2,000, followed by Dark roast at about 1,000, and negligible sales for Light roast.

 ### United Kingdom
 - Reflects moderate sales for Dark roast, approaching 4,000, and very limited sales for Medium and Light roasts.